hpi-swa-lab/squeak-object-space-tally/doc/gallery.md

 w delete.
 -->

-`SWAStSpy open` records THIS image for 10 s and opens the flamegraph.
+`SWASamplingTally open` records THIS image for 10 s and opens the flamegraph.
 Live recording needs the `./st-spy` binary in the VM's working directory.

 ### Change Map -- `.changes`-file time treemap